Linear vs Rotational Equations

 Note that rotational inertia is also referred to as a moment of inertia.
 It’s very similar to how we use mass, BUT it also involves the use of the radius of the object.

 You do NOT need to memorize the equations below for the AP exam.
-And they will not be given on the formula sheet.
+And they also will NOT be given on the formula sheet.

 You DO need to know the rotational inertia for a point mass: